Benign soft tissue tumors

 Benign tumors don't spread to other tissues and organs.
 They usually aren't life-threatening.
 But they can cause problems if they grow too much, press on nerves, or cause pain.

-What are the symptoms of a benign soft tissue tumor?
+What are the symptoms of benign soft tissue tumors in children?

 Sometimes a tumor can be felt as a bump under the skin.
-Or if the tumor is deep enough below the skin, you may not be able to feel it.
-You may also feel pain near the tumor if it's large or pressing on something.
+Or if the tumor is deep enough below the skin, you may not be able to feel it on your child.
+Your child may also feel pain near the tumor if it's large or pressing on something.

-The doctor will ask about your child's symptoms and past health and will do an exam.
+Your doctor will ask you about your symptoms and past health and will examine you.
 A physical exam can help your doctor diagnose some soft tissue tumors.

-If the doctor isn't sure what the growth is, and if your child's symptoms could be signs of a tumor, your child will get some tests.
+If your doctor isn't sure what the growth is and your symptoms could be signs of a tumor, you will get some tests.
 The tests can help make sure it's not cancer.
-They can also help the doctor figure out the best treatment for the tumor.
+They can also help your doctor figure out the best treatment for the tumor.

-• Your child may have one or more imaging tests to get a better look at the tumor.
+• You may have one or more imaging tests to get a better look at the tumor.
 These may include:

 • X-rays.